Horticulture: Cannabis Biology and Cultivation Track

 Seamless Transfer Opportunities

 Pursue a four-year degree in horticulture, cannabis studies, or environmental science by transferring after graduation.
-Our articulation agreement with SUNY Cobleskill ensures that you can enter their Plant Science and Horticulture program in full junior standing.
+Our articulation agreement with SUNY Cobleskill lets you start their Plant Science and Horticulture program as a full junior.

 • Cornell University